Chouhartem/cryptpad-blog/posts/Most-Secure-CryptPad-Usage.md

    " width=400>
    </p>
-3. **Digital Signatures** are closely related to physical seals: Only the persons in hold of the seal (which we call the _signing key_) can sign, but all other people can verify the auhenticity of a document.
+3. **Digital Signatures** are closely related to physical seals: Only the persons in possession of the seal (which we call the _signing key_) can sign, but all other people can verify the authenticity of a document.
-   Digital signatures make it further impossible to modify sealead content without the readers notifying it.
+   Digital signatures make it further impossible to modify sealed content without the readers noticing it.
    <p style="text-align: center;">
    <img title="Signature" src="https://unsplash.com/photos/pegxjW_1YOU/download?ixid=MnwxMjA3fDB8MXxzZWFyY2h8MTZ8fHNpZ25hdHVyZXxlbnwwfHx8fDE2NzE2NzA3ODQ&force=true&w=640" width=400>
    </p>